 Marion: What motivated you to set up this company?
 Did you feel a specific need?

-Breastfeeding, mixed feeding: what do you need to know?
+Breastfeeding, mixed breastfeeding: what do you need to know?

-Marion: Can we say that all women are able to breastfeed?
+Marion: Is it true that all women are able to breastfeed?

 Julie: It's estimated that almost all women can breastfeed, with the exception of around 3%.
 The reasons for not being able to breastfeed are varied, including hormonal causes, insufficient development of the mammary gland, a history of surgery, or other factors.
 In such cases, we always seek solutions in collaboration with the mother and healthcare professionals, and often a mixed breastfeeding approach can be considered to complement.
 Rarely is breastfeeding totally impossible, but adjustments may be necessary.